semolex/nis-python-client/CODE_INFO.md

 ### class **Client**

-_Class that represents main API client.
-Make calls to NIS via related methods.
+_Class that represents main API client.Make calls to NIS via related methods.
-For all required information, please follow:
+For all required information, please follow:_
 [here](https://nemproject.github.io/).
-All available methods documentation is also can be found there._
+_All available methods documentation is also can be found there._

 #### Methods:

 - #### **\_\_init\_\_**(self, endpoint='http://127.0.0.1:7890')

-	_Initialize client._
+	Initialize client.

 	- **endpoint**: address of the NIS.